galpratama/navillera/README.md

 ## How to use?
 1. Clone this repo
-2. Run `npm install` (you must have node.js and npm installed first).
+2. Run `npm install -g gulp` to install gulp to your system. (you must have node.js and npm installed first).
+If it doesn't working, try adding `sudo` in front of the command.
+3. Run `npm install`
-3. Run `gulp` to start.
+4. Run `gulp` to start.
-4. Done!
+5. Done!

 ## Folder structure